Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 How long should an orthopedic dog bed last under a large dog?

 Budget beds (under $60): typically 6–18 months under a dog over 60 lbs before the foam compresses to an unsupportive level.
 Mid-range beds ($80–$150): 2–4 years with proper care.
 Premium options with foam guarantees (like Big Barker): 7–10 years.
-Over a dog’s lifetime, the cost-per-year calculation often favors premium beds — a $250 bed lasting 10 years is $25/year; a $60 bed replaced every 18 months is $40/year and involves significantly more inconvenience.
+Over a dog's lifetime, the cost-per-year calculation often favors premium beds — a $250 bed lasting 10 years is $25/year; a $60 bed replaced every 18 months is $40/year.

 Buy the Big Barker if your dog is over 50 lbs and showing joint discomfort, or if you want to make one considered purchase and not revisit the decision for a decade.
 The clinical evidence and 10-year guarantee make the price defensible for most large breed owners.